yesinteractive/kong-map/README.md

 a breakdown of all plugins/policies in order of execution attached to the route/endpoint.
 For Kong Enterprise users, all entities can be viewed directly via a link to Kong Manager.

+If editing is enabled, any Kong entity can be edited from the Endpoint Analyzer map.
+Clicking on the edit button from any entity will send user directly to that entity in the declarative editor.

 ![alt text](https://github.com/yesinteractive/kong-map/blob/main/screenshots/kongmap-endpoint.png?raw=true "kongmap")

 #### Declarative Configuration Viewer/Editor
 KongMap is deployed with a browser based implementation of Kong's CLI tool, decK.
 Here you can view, edit, and export Kong declarative configurations for your open source and Enterprise clusters via YAML.
 Configurations can easily be copied and pasted from one Kong cluster to another or between workspaces.
 Declarative configuration editing can be disabled by KongMap configuration, or managed via RBAC permissions if using Kong Enterprise.

+The Viewer/Editor can be invoked from the Cluster Map view by clicking on on any Kong entity, and from any element from the Endpoint Analyzer.
+Kong entity ID's can be toggled in and out of view with the viewer/editor.

 ![alt text](https://github.com/yesinteractive/kong-map/blob/main/screenshots/kongmap-deck.png?raw=true "kongmap")